-The U.S. EPA estimated the cumulative 20-year total cost of the refrigerant portions of SNAP Rules 20 and 21 in the regulation to be \$23.5 million for the entire nation, for the end-use sectors covered by Maryland's proposed regulation5.
-Affected businesses in Maryland are manufacturers of consumer aerosol products, domestic and commercial refrigerated appliances, polyurethane foams, polystyrene foams, polyolefin foams, polyisocyanurate foams, and self-contained retail food equipment and vending machines.
+The EPA estimated the cumulative 20-year total cost of the SNAP Rules 20 and 21 (for the end-use sectors covered by Maryland's proposed regulation) to be \$21.3 million for the entire nation.

+Potentially affected businesses in Maryland are manufacturers and end-users of consumer aerosol products, domestic and commercial refrigerated appliances, polyurethane foams, polystyrene foams, polyolefin foams, polyisocyanurate foams, and vending machines.
 Maryland consumers and businesses may be affected by the product transition in the market, however EPA estimates that the transition to new equipment and products with lower global warming potential substitutes will have negligible cost to end-users as market forces absorb initial cost increases and annual savings incurred to meet the end-use prohibitions.
+The proposed regulations do not prescribe that any business transition to a particular refrigerant or alternative, so additional costs are not estimated.